fox-it/dissect-docs/docs/source/projects/dissect.util/index.rst

     $ pip install dissect.util

 ``dissect.util`` includes both a pure Python implementation as well as a faster native Rust implementation of the LZ4 and LZO decompression algorithms.
-Pre-build wheels are available for most common platforms and the native implementation will automatically be used if available.
+Pre-build wheels are available for most common platforms and the native implementation will automatically be used.
-In the rare case that a pre-build wheel is not available, you can build a wheel for your platform by running the following command:
+In the rare case that a pre-build wheel is not available, the pure Python implementation will automatically be used instead.
+If you wish to build your own wheel in the case a pre-build one is not available for your platform, you can do so by running the following command:

 .. code-block:: console